4 Best cloud deployment models

-In this guide, I’m going to go explain and discuss 4 best cloud deployment models, look at the benefits and limitations, and who should be using them.
-Hopefully, by the end, you‘ll have a great understanding of each cloud deployment model, and ready to take the next step on your cloud journey.
+In this guide, I’m going to discuss 4 best cloud deployment models, look at the benefits and limitations, and explain who should be using them.
+By the end, you‘ll have a great understanding of each cloud deployment model and ready to take the next step on your cloud journey.

 Cloud Deployment Models